nimit3/intact-challenge/README.md

 In POM, there are total 4 different modules.

-1. First is data directory.
+1. First is the data directory.
 Inside of that, I have created "data.js" file.
 In data.js file I have written down all the data that are used in this challenge.

-2. Second is webPages directory.
+2. Second is the webPages directory.
 Inside of that, I have created different webpages JS files, and inside of each file I have stored every webelements along with methods which do specific action(clicking, iserting some value from data, etc).

 3. Third is the test scripts directory.
 Inside of that, I have created a "policyFillupTestScript.js" file.
 That is the main file where I have written the main automation script using the protractor.
 I have imported all the data and webelements from other files and have used them in the scripts here.
 That's how I have linked all the data and webelements into this main scripts